wvovaw/Balda/README.md

 # Todo
 - [X] Build a gamefield
 - [X] Create a keyboard
+- [X] Hide the native title bar
+- [X] Realize drag'n'drop mechanic with letters
+- [X] Realize word assembling mechanic
+- [X] Finish the main game conception (place a letter, assemble a word, confirm it)
+- [ ] Build a list of the used words on the right pane
 - [ ] Build a header
-- [X] Hide the native title bar
 - [ ] Create a color scheme
 - [ ] Build a score bar on the left pane
-- [X] Build a list of the used words on the right pane
 - [ ] Fill the bottom pane
-- [X] Realize drag'n'drop mechanic with letters
-- [X] Realize word assembling mechanic